-Other Companion Animal Item
+Other Companion Animal and Livestock Items Exhibits

-Exhibit must have a 3 X 5 inch note card describing the exhibit, what was done to create or prepare this exhibit and how the exhibit relates to 1) Animal Health and/or Nutrition, 2) Good Husbandry and/or Grooming, 3) Training and/or Showing, 4) Service and/or Citizenship.
+Exhibit must have a 3 X 5 inch note card describing the exhibit, what was done to create or prepare this exhibit and how the exhibit relates to 1) Animal Health and/or Nutrition, 2) Good Husbandry and/or Grooming, 3) Training and/or Showing, 4) Service and/or Civic Engagement 5) Career exploration in companion animals and livestock.
 Posters, Photos, Displays and Journals are not allowed in this category.

 Exhibit size limited to 4' X 4' X4' due to space limitations.